According to the Institute on Aging, almost two-thirds of adults 65-plus rely solely on family and friends to provide their long-term care needs.

 - Are your mom and dad getting the most out of life?
 Are they able to do all the things they want to?

 - Are your parents still taking care of things like shopping, keeping the house clean and in good repair, doing the laundry, taking daily medications, and handling basic finances?

 - Can he or she still drive – or have you discussed driving?

-Consider that once they’re settled in, your parent will have an opportunity to participate in daily activities, be near others with similar interests and broaden their network of friends.
+Once they’re settled in, your parent will have an opportunity to participate in daily activities, be near others with similar interests, and broaden their network of friends.
 At the same time, all their medical needs will be looked after.